CAST of main Characters in order of appearance:

 “Who are you?”she asks.

-“It is we who ask the questions,” says the tallest of the three men and clearly their leader.
+“It is we who ask the questions,” says the tallest of the three.
 She thinks he looks ridiculous in his patched and colourful clothing and wonders how she could have been overcome by three men dressed as village entertainers.
-“Please tell us who you are and why two ladies are wandering the hills with a small horse.
-And why you need to attack us so violently.”
+“Please tell us who you are and why two ladies are wandering the hills with a small horse?
+And why you want to attack us so violently?”

 “ I will tell you nothing,” says Gossamer still panting for air.

 “She is not old.
 She is my Aunt, my beloved Aunt and you must respect her,” says Gossamer sharply as if addressing a snotty-nosed child.